Skip to content Skip to footer

 A series of valleys, basins and meadows lie in the erosional valley between the two ridges of this tilted fault block mountain range.
 These lands are home to a wide variety of plant and animal species native to the Great Basin—some threatened, some endangered, some unique to this region.
 California bighorn sheep and greater sage-grouse are among the many species that will benefit from our effort to conserve and restore these high-elevation inholdings.
 This project area as a whole encompasses nearly 20% of Oregon’s sage-grouse population and is recognized as one of the most important areas for sage-grouse conservation in the US.

-California bighorn sheep prefer rugged, open areas with clear views of surroundings — Greg Burke
+California bighorn sheep prefer rugged, open areas with clear views of surroundings. — Greg Burke

-Greater sage-grouse are an umbrella species whose status indicate the health of the broader sagebrush steppe ecosystem and associated wildlife species — U.S. Fish & Wildlife Service
+Greater sage-grouse are an umbrella species whose status indicate the health of the broader sagebrush steppe ecosystem and associated wildlife species. — U.S. Fish & Wildlife Service

 As important as this area is for wildlife today, it will become even more vital as our climate changes.
 Approximately 85% of the project area is part of The Nature Conservancy’s national Resilient and Connected Landscapes.
 This means these lands have both complex topography and connected land cover relative to other important habitats in the Columbia Plateau and can rebound and sustain themselves.